DrLex0/print3D-hinged-locked-treasure-chest/README.md

 The latches and keys were printed with 0.1 mm layers and 3 perimeters.
 It is important to print these parts with thin layers, to ensure they have an accurate thickness.
 You should also print them **slowly** to ensure the latches have an accurate shape.

-Supports should not be needed for the regular size model.
-Even though the dome of the lid has overhangs that go beyond 45°, those overhangs are actually printed as bridges, therefore if your printer passes the [bridge torture test](https://www.thingiverse.com/thing:12925), you do not need supports.
-For the 200% model, supports might be required although it should still be possible to print without them.
+Supports should not be needed for the regular size model, especially not if you print the ‘easier’ variant of the lid that has some extra structures to help with bridging.
+The dome of the lid has overhangs that go beyond 45°, but those overhangs are actually printed as bridges, therefore if your printer passes the [bridge torture test](https://www.thingiverse.com/thing:12925), in theory you do not need supports.
+In practice, filaments that tend to warp and curl can cause problems and lead to a failed print, therefore I do recommend to print the easier edition of the lid.
+You'll only lose a marginal amount of inside space compared to the other model.

+For the 200% model, supports might be required although on really well-behaved printers it should still be possible to print without them.

 If you print the lock parts with a rather flexible filament like PETG, the lower latch may be too flexible and you may need to print it in PLA or ABS instead for it to be stiff enough.